Skip to content

 • Tap on Sign Out, and confirm

-• After phone reboots, repeat the process and sign in with the adult (Apple Developer Account owner) Apple ID and password
+• Sign in with the adult (Apple Developer Account owner) Apple ID and password

-• Install or Update Loop from TestFlight on child's phone
+• Install or Update the app from TestFlight on child phone

 • Repeat the process to sign out the adult and (if needed) sign back in the child